Pigeonlover/Guest-Book/README.md

 - Created dummy data in the SQL editor to use for testing.
 - Tried for the first time to add ```linear-gradient``` in CSS, which was quite fun.
 - Added box shadows on the two main containers of the site, which I thought went well with the site's style.
 - I got the idea of showing messages from newest first, like it happens in chatrooms and forums and is much more intuitive...
-I thought it would be complicated, but i was surprisingly easy, just had to use an inbuilt JS method! :D
+I thought it would be complicated, but it was surprisingly easy, just had to use an inbuilt JS method! :D

 ---